-As of December 31, 2022, the Fund had \$89,234,746 in outstanding net loans receivable.
-Please see Note 3 (Loans Receivable) to the audited financial statements included in this Prospectus for additional information regarding the Fund's loans receivable, including information related to its credit policies, risk analysis, and allowance for loan losses.
+As of December 31, 2023, the Fund had \$100,748,091 in outstanding net loans receivable.
+Please see Note 3 (Loans Receivable) to the audited financial statements included in this Prospectus for additional information regarding the Fund's loans receivable, including information related to its credit policies, risk analysis, and allowance for credit losses on loans.

 DESCRIPTION OF BORROWERS.
 The Fund's borrowers are non-profit charitable organizations and for-profit social enterprises.
-A list of the Fund's borrowers as of March 31, 2023 is attached to this Prospectus as Appendix C.
+A list of the Fund's borrowers as of March 31, 2024 is attached to this Prospectus as Appendix C.

 CREDIT POLICY AND OVERSIGHT.
 The Fund's board of directors also serves as the Board Loan Committee (the "BLC") of the RSF Board, which approves the RSF Credit and Loan Policy (the "Credit Policy") and has oversight over all lending activities by RSF and the Fund.
 All loans made by the Fund are subject to the Credit Policy.
 When circumstances warrant, the Fund may amend, waive, or allow exceptions to the Credit Policy at any time with respect to any particular lending decision.
-Intercompany Advances by the Fund to related parties, as discussed under the heading "Related-Party Transactions" beginning on page 22 and in Note 7 to the Fund's audited financial statements, are not subject to the Credit Policy.
+Intercompany Advances by the Fund to related parties, as discussed under the heading "Related-Party Transactions" beginning on page 24 and in Note 8 to the Fund's audited financial statements, are not subject to the Credit Policy.

 CREDIT APPROVAL PROCESS.
-Before the Fund makes a loan, the RSF Credit Committee (the "Credit Committee") undertakes an in-depth review of the proposed loan in accordance with the Credit policy.
-Pursuant to the Credit Policy, the Credit Committee reviews both the financial aspects of the proposed credit and the impact and social mission of the borrower.
+Before the Fund makes a loan, the RSF Credit Committee (the "Credit Committee") reviews the proposed loan, including both the financial aspects of the proposed credit and the impact and social mission of the borrower.
 The financial factors reviewed by the Credit Committee include the overall financial condition and prospects of the borrower, the collateral for the loan, and the primary and secondary sources of repayment for the loan.
 The Credit Committee's review of impact and social mission includes such factors as the extent to which the borrower's economic activity benefits the public good, the borrower's values, leadership for change within its industry, and capability of accomplishing its social mission, as well as its commitment to financial sustainability and cultivation of a community that is committed to the organization's long-term success.

 APPROVALS OF SIGNIFICANT LOANS.
-The Credit Policy requires that the Fund's board or the BLC approve (i) loans to new borrowers in excess of \$2.5 million; (ii) loan increases and extensions of credit to existing borrowers where the total credit exposure to the Fund is over \$3 million; and (iii) loan increases and extensions of credit to existing borrowers if there have been risk rating downgrades of more than two points since the borrower's original loan was approved and the total credit exposure to the Fund is over \$2.5 million (including the increase or additional loan).
-Additionally, the Credit Policy requires any loan that would result in a single-borrower total loan exposure in excess of \$5 million, to be approved by the BLC.
-As of March 31, 2023, the Fund had four borrowers with facilities in excess of \$5 million aggregate outstanding principal amount: (1) a \$8.4 million term loan and line of credit to a fair-trade food; (2) \$5.4 million mortgage loan to a climate non-profit; (3) a \$6 million construction and mortgage loan to a Waldorf school to fund the purchase and build-out of a new campus; (4) a \$5 million term loan to a solar company.
+The Credit Policy requires that the Fund's board approve (i) loans to new borrowers in excess of \$2.5 million; and (ii) loan increases, extensions of credit, or other new loans to existing borrowers where the total credit exposure to the Fund is over \$3 million.
+Additionally, the Credit Policy requires any loan that would result in a single borrower (including, for such purposes, loans to affiliates and related entities) having total loan exposure (including outstanding principal and commitments) in excess of 12.5% of the Fund's total outstanding loans receivable and loan commitments, to be approved by the BLC.
+As of March 31, 2024, the Fund did not have any borrowers with facilities in excess of 12.5% of the Fund's aggregate outstanding loans receivable and loan commitments.